stat6250-s17/course-questions-wiki/week-01/README.md

 - Answer (cyuan10-stat6250): It is best to check all channels of communications on a daily basis.
 - Question (kveng-stat6250): Why do we have weekly forum on Blackboard?
 Why don't we post the weekly forum on slack instead of on Blackboard?
 - Question (meisenbach-stat6250): Is there a way to sign up for push notification from GitHub?
+- Question (dlee117−stat6250): Why should you check all of the course technologies daily?

 [hello-world SAS Recipe (from Week 1 Setup Instructions and Week 1 Overview)]
 - Question (ilankham−stat6250): Is there a way of having SAS print to a different output destination than the log?
 - Question (cyuan10-stat6250): Is there any different between running SAS on your desktop vs. BayCloud (virtual desktop)?
 - Question (kveng-stat6250): Will I still be able to use SAS via BayCloud after this course ended?
 - Question (meisenbach-stat6250): Using the VMware Horizon Client supposedly offers better performance and features.
 I've successfully installed the client but typing into SAS stops working when I switch away from the client window?
 I don't have problems using the browser.
 Am I missing out on a lot if I just use the browser?
+- Question (dlee117−stat6250): What is the benefit of adding put statements to your code when debugging?